hail-is/hail/infra/README.md

    batch_gcp_regions = "<batch-gcp-regions>"

    gcp_project = "<gcp-project-id>"

-   # gcp_location is the bucket location that spans the regions you're
-   # going to schedule across in Batch.
-If you are running on one
-   # region, it can just be that region.
-   gcp_location = "<gcp-location>"

    # This is the bucket location that spans the regions you're going to
    # schedule across in Batch.
 If you are running on one region, it can